dustij/dustij/README.md

 # Hi, I'm Dusti 👋

-> "Good software solves real problems and feels effortless to use."
+> "Any program is only as good as it is useful."

-I'm a **Computer Information Science** undergraduate who builds websites, automation scripts, trading bots, and data tools using **Java, TypeScript, and Next.js**.
-I focus on writing **clean, maintainable code** and refining systems until they’re **simple and reliable**.
+I'm a **Computer Science** undergrad who builds websites, writes small programs, and practices competitive programming using **Java, Python, and TypeScript (Next.js)**.
+I focus on writing **extensible and maintainable** code and refining systems until they’re simple and reliable.

-Software should remove friction, not add to it.
-Whether automating a task or improving a workflow, I look for ways to make things **work better with less effort**.

-🚀 **Let’s connect if you’re building something practical!**
+🚀 **Let’s connect if you’re building something!**

 📫 **[Website](https://dustijohnson.com)** | **[LinkedIn](https://www.linkedin.com/in/dusti-johnson/)**